 You may have noticed there are different types of walk-in medical centers popping up — whether it’s a retail clinic in your local pharmacy or an urgent care center down the road.
 Telemedicine is another option growing in popularity because it allows you to see a doctor without even leaving your home.

 The best thing you can do, for both your health and your wallet, is to know what in-network options you have near you and what types of illnesses and injuries each can treat.
 We can help you figure out when to get care from your family doctor, urgent care center, or ER.

 - Telemedicine — Many plans now cover telemedicine, so check your benefits to see if you’re covered.
-With telemedicine, you can see a primary care doctor by video on your phone or computer, anytime or anywhere.
+With telemedicine, you can see a family doctor by video on your phone or computer, anytime or anywhere.
 Each plan varies, but your cost is typically about the same as what you would pay for a regular office visit.

 - Retail clinic – Some retail clinics are located in pharmacies, while others are in their own building.
 The idea is that you can walk right in and get care for minor illnesses and injuries, without an appointment.